rkynhoff/Streaming_Service_Comparisons/README.md

     - Jupyter Notebooks online (JupyterLab,JupyerLite, etc.)
         - Select File > Wrap Words
         - Choose to turn it on
+10. If running an editor which requires the ipykernel extension, proceed with the install when prompted
-10. When you are finished perusing the repository, run the final line code for your OS from the Virtual Environment Instructions below
+11. When you are finished perusing the repository, run the final line code for your OS from the Virtual Environment Instructions below

 ## Virtual Environment Instructions
 Depending upon your OS, enter the commands below into your terminal to create, activate and install a virtual environment on your machine